The deeper the water, the darker the secrets

 The tensions of the pages rise like the crashing of the waves as the need to read consumes you.

-I was captivated by the beautifully descriptive way in which Tasmania is shown to the reader, I love how Lucy can whisk your mind to another time zone and leave you hearing the waves in the distance.
+This captuvating read is beautifully descriptive in the way in which Tasmania’s shown to the reader.
+I love how Lucy can whisk your mind to another time zone and leave you hearing the waves in the distance.

-I can’t express enough times how beautiful this story is.
+I can’t express enough times how beautiful A Single Breath is.

 With revelations and intrigue felt throughout you are about to embark on a tale of love that will have you captivated from beginning to end.